leemeichin/node_module/README.md

 - Sharing state between methods or across a class is unpredictable, and will probably cause bad things to happen.

+- It's destructive, so you'll lose the body of the original method.
+This means you can't yet switch a method between its Ruby and Javascript versions.

 - It doesn't actually use Node yet